-- DCFS or AHCA may perform inspections to ensure that services that have been "billed" rather than "deliverables" have been provided in accordance with the contract. - DCFS is to perform an off-site review of the contractor's most recent independent CPA audit, and only conduct on-site monitoring of problems identified by such audit.
+- DCFS or AHCA may perform inspections to ensure that services that have been "billed" rather than "deliverables" have been provided in accordance with the contract. - DCFS and AHCA's are permitted to monitor and citing non-compliance only with requirements which are contained in specific federal or state regulations. - DCFS is required to file a "State Projects Compliance Supplement" for auditing. - DCFS is limited to an off-site review of the contractor's most recent independent CPA audit, and limits on-site monitoring to problems identified in the audit.